KurtKroeker/powershell/presentations/powershell_presentation_notes.md

 - Like cmd.exe on steroids; includes everything I can think of from cmd.exe; access to system environment variables, directory navigation, execution of scripts, file I/O, interactions with RESTful APIs, PC administration, and much more.

 ### Brief History Lesson
 Every version of Windows has always had its CLI (command line interpreter).
 Back MS-DOS days, everything was done via the CLI! (my first code was "cd ").
-However, cmd.exe and batch files had limited functionality and couldn't automate GUIs very well.
+However, cmd.exe and batch files had limited functionality.

 Microsoft introduced Windows Script Host and VBScript in Windows 98.
 Once nice feature added here was the ability to script access to COM objects.
-EnergyCAP installed client took advantage of this via Virtual Account scripts, Batch name formulas, and EDI scripts.
-However, poor documentation and security concerns gave it a bad reputation.
+EnergyCAP's legacy app took advantage of this and had a fairly advanced scripting engine.
+However, poor documentation and security concerns gave VBScript a bad reputation.

-By 2002, MS was developing a new CLI called Monad, focused on automating core administrative tasks.
+By 2002, MS was developing a new CLI called Monad, focused on automating core Windows administrative tasks.
 Monad was renamed to be PowerShell in April 2006, and then v1 was released at the same time.

 That means PowerShell is available as far back as Windows XP.
-Early versions didn't include cmdlets for Azure and web technologies because they were maturing; I've seen this feature set grow over time.
+Early versions didn't include cmdlets for Azure and web technologies because they were still maturing; I've seen this feature set grow over time.
 13-year-old technology!
 Not staying stagnant...I learned quite a few things about PowerShell since starting to prepare this presentation!
 Two of the most interesting changes:
 - Unit Testing framework that shipped with Windows 10 (2015)
 - PowerShell Core for all OSs (2016)